World Cup 2018 Predictions: Updated Final Picks Before Saturday's Knockout Play

 The second round of 16 matchup on Saturday is Uruguay and Portugal.
 Can Ronaldo carry his team into the quarterfinals? https://t.co/a1P5h36waS

-Luis Suarez has scored twice in Russia while Edinson Cavani and defender Jose Gimenez each have one apiece (along with one own-goal in Uruguay's favour), but this is a big step up for Oscar Tabarez and company.
+Luis Suarez has scored twice in Russia, while Edinson Cavani and defender Jose Gimenez each have one apiece (along with one own-goal in Uruguay's favour), but this is a big step up for Oscar Tabarez and company.

 As pointed out by ITV Football, Uruguay finished the group stage as one of only three teams who failed to drop a point, although one would argue Group A looked rather simple alongside Russia, Egypt and Saudi Arabia: